ahgencer/podmod/README.md

 yourself, install `tito` (perhaps inside a [Toolbx](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/) container) and run:

-    # tito build --rpm
+    # tito build -o dist/ --rpm

+The locally built RPM and SRPM packages will be inside the `dist/` directory.

 You can then install the package with one of:

     $ dnf install <PATH>
     $ rpm-ostree install <PATH>

-Where `PATH` is the path to the locally generated RPM file.
+Where `PATH` is the path to the generated RPM file.

 ### Usage